TEALSK12/introduction-to-computer-science/lab_11.md

 d) a straight line <br />

 ## Part 9: Make a Kaleidoscope
-Explore this drawing program for a little bit (http://tinyurl.com/SnapKaleidoDraw).
-Press the spacebar to run the program, and move your mouse cursor over the stage of the Snap! window.
+Explore this drawing program for a little bit (http://tinyurl.com/SNAPKaleidoDraw).
+Press the spacebar to run the program, and move your mouse cursor over the stage of the SNAP! window.
 While over the stage, use the **d** (pen down), **u** (pen up), and **c** (clear) keyboard keys to change what gets drawn on the screen.
 The script that causes the sprite to follow the pointer is

 ![forever go to mouse x-y](forevergotomouse.png)